apexskier/github-release-commenter/README.md

-# Github Release Commenter action
+# Release Commenter action

-This Github action automatically comments on PRs and Issues when a fix is released for them.
+This GitHub Action automatically comments on PRs and Issues when a fix is released for them.

 ## How it works